Junon72/Milestone3/README.md

 8. Logs are presented in an accordion list.
 The accordion headers highlight when hovered and stay highlighted when opened.
 When opened logs display content created in Summernote.
 Users can edit logs by clicking an edit button at the left side bottom of the log content or delete the log by clicking the delete log button.

-### Edit class view
+### Editing classes

-Edit class view allows users to edit the content of prefilled input fields to make changes to a class.
+Edit class view allows users to edit the content of pre-filled input fields to make changes to a class.
 The Element field is again Summernote editor allowing the default editor options.
 Users can Save the changes to the class or click Cancel, which both direct the user back to the class view.
 The page header displays Edit - and the class name.
 Also the Exercises accordions are displayed, as well as Logs but for viewing only.

-### Duplicate class view
+### Duplicating classes

 Duplicate class view is using the same form as edit the class view.
 The only difference is that the page header displays this time Edit - the name of the class (copy).
 Users can Save the changes to the class or click Cancel, which both direct the user to the class view of the copied class.

-### Add exercise view
+### Adding exercises

 Add exercise view allows users to create an exercise for a class.
 The view displays an empty form for users to fill in.
 Users can save the exercise by clicking Save or cancel by Clicking Cancel, which both direct the users back to the class view.

-### Edit exercise view
+### Editing exercises

-Edit exercise view allows users to edit the content of prefilled input fields to make changes to an exercise.
+Edit exercise view allows users to edit the content of pre-filled input fields to make changes to an exercise.
 The Description field is again Summernote editor allowing the default editor options.
 Users can Save the changes to the exercise or click Cancel, which both direct the user back to the class view.
 The page header displays Edit - and the exercise name.
 Also the Music Tracks and Video Links collection elements are displayed, but the links do not work.

-### Add log view
+### Adding logs

 Add log view allows users to create a log for a class.
 The view displays an empty form for users to fill in.
 Users can select a log date from a date picker, tag the log for easier reference when later and write a log with a rich text editor.
 Users can save the log by clicking Save or cancel by Clicking Cancel, which both direct the users back to the class view.

-### Edit log view
+### Editing logs

-Edit log view allows users to edit the content of prefilled input fields to make changes to a log.
+Edit log view allows users to edit the content of pre-filled input fields to make changes to a log.
 The Log field is again Summernote editor allowing the default editor options.
 Users can Save the changes to the log or click Cancel, which both direct the user back to the class view.
 The page header displays Edit log from - and the log date.
 Also the Music Tracks and Video Links collection elements are displayed, but the links do not work.

-### Add music track view
+### Adding links for music tracks

 Add music track view allows users to add a music track link to an exercise.
 The view displays an empty form for users to fill in.
 Users can save the track link by clicking Save or cancel by Clicking Cancel, which both direct the users back to the class view.

-### Add video link view
+### Add links for videos

 Add video link view allows users to add a video link to an exercise.
 The view displays an empty form for users to fill in.
 Users can save the exercise by clicking Save or cancel by Clicking Cancel, which both direct the users back to the class view.

 ## Series

-### Series view and adding series
+### Viewing and adding series

 Route two starts from the series page, which is an access hub for the class series in series collection and allows a user to add a new series using an add button.
 Series are displayed in accordion elements.
 Clicking the add button opens an Add series form with empty fields.
 Users can fill in a form and save the content or cancel and go back.
 Submitting a new series with the Save button will create a new series document in the classes collection and takes the user to the series view page.
 Cancel button takes users back to the series page as well.

-#### Other options in series
+#### Other available options for managing series

 Hovering over the accordion highlights the series.
 Users can view a series in the accordion list by clicking the accordion header.
 This reveals the series description and a master tool button at the right down corner of the page and highlights the selected series header.
 Users may click the description field to view the series.
 Alternatively, hovering over the tool button, reveals a set of options to choose from: View series, Edit series and Delete series.